yanym/Cornell-Club/README.md

 ```  npm install -g serve ```
 ```  serve -s build ```
 You can see the web app generated then.
 3. If everything goes right, you can deploy it on a server with Nginx or Apache.
-4.
+Note: One of the major benefits of React (and Create React App) is that you don't need the overhead of running a Node server (or proxying to it with Nginx); you can serve the static files directly.

 # TechStack
 - [The best front-end framework ever](https://reactjs.org/)
 - [Antd UI](https://ant.design/)